ansys/pyansys/README.rst

 -----------------

 The ``pyansys`` metapackage follows a semantic-like versioning system, though it has been adapted to the Ansys product release mechanism.
-In that sense, we have the following kind of versioning system:
+In that sense, the following kind of versioning system is followed:

 .. code:: bash